cosmocode/formserver/doc/formelements.md

 ### Upload

+You can select multiple files.
+Drag and drop is supported.

-The uploaded file will be stored with the form element's id as filename.
-The file extension is preserved, but the original file name is not.
-It will be sent as an attachment if the form data is configured to be sent by email.
+The uploaded file will be sent as an attachment if the form data is configured to be sent by email.

 Options:
 * `validation` _(optional)_ - the upload form element has special validation rules
   * `filesize` - max upload size, example values: `1048576B`, `1024KB`, `1MB`
-  * `fileext` - allowed file extensions, example value (will be lower cased automatically): `jpg, pdf, txt`
+  * `fileext` - allowed file extensions, example value (will be lowercased automatically): `jpg, pdf, txt`

 ```yaml
   <id>: